Toggle menu

 Nuclear Contamination

-India and Pakistan exchanged dozens of nuclear warheads in World War III, losing a tenth or more of their populations in the process.
-International humanitarian organizations sent as many medics as possible to assist the over 100 million afflicted with radiation poisoning, but there were simply too many patients and not enough time to treat each one properly.
+India and Pakistan lost a tenth or more of their populations to nuclear exchanges.
+The over 100 million survivors all developed radiation poisoning, international humanitarian organizations sending as many medics as possible to treat them.
+However, there were simply too many patients and not enough time to treat each one properly.
 Furthermore, radioparticles had entered the Indus and Yamuna rivers, critical for supplying the megacities of Karachi and New Delhi with freshwater.
 In a matter of weeks, 70 million people died of radiation sickness in either country, making it the single largest human die-off up to that point.
-Ecosystems that relied on the rivers suffered just as much.
-The Indian government took no action against the spread of radiation until the Indian Revolution effectively forced it to block the course of contaminated rivers.
+Ecosystems that relied on the rivers likewise collapsed.
+The Indian government took no action against the spread of radiation until the Indian Revolution of 2,034 CE forced it to block the course of contaminated rivers.
 Even then, the western half of the country remained uninhabitable for decades.
 Pakistan fared better, blocking its rivers a year prior.

 Climate Change